Éric Roy (footballer): Watford

 In December 2019, Roy took the role of sporting director at Premier League club Watford.

 Brest

 On 3 January 2023, Roy became the manager of Ligue 1 side Brest.
 In the 2023–24 season, he led the club to secure their first ever participation in European competitions, by finishing third in the league which qualified them to the UEFA Champions League.

 Television career

-In 2012, he became a consultant for the sports channel beIN Sports where he was a consultant in the program Le Club from Monday to Thursday at 7 p.m. and Friday during the pre-match and the post-match of the Ligue 1 games with Florian Genton.
+In 2012, Roy became a consultant for the television sports channel beIN Sports where he was a consultant in the program Le Club from Monday to Thursday at 7 p.m. and Friday during the pre-match and the post-match of the Ligue 1 games with Florian Genton.
 He left the position in 2017.

 From 2019, he became a consultant for France Télévisions.
 He was a commentator on the matches of the Coupe de France and the Coupe de la Ligue with Kader Boudaoud (until December 2019) and later Fabien Lévêque.

+Death

+Roy died on 17 June 2026, at the age of 58.
+His family announced that he had been battling pancreatic cancer for three-and-a-half years.